-- In a small bowl, add warm water, yeast and sugar.
-Allow to sit for 3-5 minutes.
+- In a small bowl, stir together warm water, yeast, and sugar.
+Let sit 3 to 5 minutes.
 Add salt and stir.

 - Separate dough into 6 sections.
-Roll dough into ropes about 15 inches long and 1 inch thick.
-Cut with scissors into 1 1/2 – 2 inch pieces.
+Roll each section into ropes, about 15-inches long and 1-inch thick.
+Cut with scissors into 1 1/2- to 2-inch pieces.
 This should make about 60 to 75 pretzel pieces.
 Optional: cut a “t” or “x” on the top of the pretzel with scissors.

-- In a small pan, bring about 8 cups water + 1/3 cup baking soda to a boil.
+- In a small pot, bring about 8 cups water + 1/3 cup baking soda to a boil over medium heat.
 Once water is boiling, place about 8 pieces of dough into the water for about 30 seconds.
 Remove with slotted spoon and place pretzel bites onto baking sheet.
-Brush dough lightly with egg and sprinkle salt on top.
+Brush dough lightly with beaten egg and sprinkle salt on top.

-- Bake for 8-10 minutes, or until golden brown.
-You can turn the oven to broil for the last minute to brown the tops.
-Remove pretzel bites to a cooling rack and brush tops with melted butter if desired.
+- Bake 8 to 10 minutes, or until golden brown.
+You can turn the oven to broil for the last minute to brown the tops, if desired.
+Remove pretzel bites to a cooling rack and brush tops with melted butter, if desired.

-- Enjoy homemade pretzels warm with your favorite dipping sauce.
+- Serve warm with your favorite dipping sauce.